-- Press & > All and press a number on the list to start the call - OR: press @ and filter the call list entries (for example, missed calls or dialled numbers).
+• Press All and press a number on the list to start the call.

+• OR: press A and filter the call list entries (for example, missed calls or dialled numbers).
 In filtered list, press a number to start the call.

-III Dial
+Dial

-Manuallu enter a phone number to start a call.
-While entering the phone number, contacts that match that number are shown on the infotainment screen
+Manually enter a phone number to start a call.
+While entering the phone number, contacts that match that number are shown on the infotainment screen.

-- Press # and enter the phone number. - Press @to start the call
+- Press ## and enter telephone number. - Press 🖍 to start the call

-The last call is dialled by pressing and holding the Poutton on the multifunction steering wheel.
+The last call is dialled by pressing and holding the \checkmark button on the multifunction steering wheel.